wp-plugins/gallery-images/readme.txt

 **Huge-IT Image Gallery** is the best plugin to use if you want to be original with your website.
 It has specially made to allow it’s users create a lot of of way of representing their images and information.
 Just add image, wright descriptions and titles for each view of the Gallery and choose one from 5 unrepeatable views.
 Each view has unique customizable options in “ General Options “ section to make them fit your taste.
 Almost every type of text can be change from the standpoint of text and color.

+**Huge-IT Image Gallery** is the best plugin to use if you want to be original with your website.
+Image gallery  has specially made to allow it’s users create a lot of ways to represent their images and information.
+Just add image, wright descriptions and titles for each view of the Image gallery and choose one from 5 unrepeatable views.
+Each view has unique customizable options in “ General Options “ section to make them fit your taste.
+Almost every type of text can be change from the standpoint of text and color.
+Also there are a lot of features relative as to Image gallery and thumbnails as to it's lightbox.
+Talking about Lightbox, notice, that Image gallery plugin has separate options page, where you can choose one from 5 lightbox views, and customize it.
+And that way to create desirable style of your website.
+Show your image in it's best way!
+Image gallery plugin offers you, being already easy to use and friendly admin panel, where you can add several images at a time and immediately give them a title, description and link, goes to any page, and set the way it opens.
+With our Image Gallery you can realize your most original ideas.
+5 views of the Image Gallery gives you 5 ways to be the best!
+Considering the large number of galleries in WordPress, Huge-IT company day by day will improve and enhance the functionality of Image gallery, and keep on adhering to the first position among WordPress Gallery plugins.
+So We are sure our Image gallery will always satisfy you.
+Now just Install & Enjoy.

 The features of the Image Gallery

 ### 5 Views Options